LomNtetha/Library-Management-System/README.md

 - https://mighty-sea-09546.herokuapp.com/admin
 - username:admin
 - password:1111
-## How to run The project Local on windows
+## How to run The project Local for Development

 To get started please ensure that python 3.8 or above is installed in your system